Yulee’s Growth, Emergence of Wildlight

 Fernandina schools are the “Pirates,” and Yulee is known as the home of the “Hornets.”
 But the kids attending school at 550 Curiosity Avenue will be the Wildlight “TrailBlazers.”

-The elementary school is an integral part of the new Wildlight community being developed by Raydient Places & Properties, a real estate services subsidiary of Rayonier.
-The first model homes to be built are expected to break ground soon.
+The elementary school is an integral part of the new Wildlight community located near I-95, being developed by Raydient Places & Properties, a real estate services subsidiary of Rayonier.

 Huge Community To Emerge

-Consider 2017 as the birth year of what will become a sizable town of its own, in the future.
+Consider 2017 as the birth year of what will become a sizable town of its own in the future, if the area becomes the success the developers envision.
 Wildlight is not just a new home “development.”
 Covering 2,900 acres, Wildlight is “approved for 7 million square feet of office, commercial, medical, industrial and residential uses…and include 3,200 residential units,” according to a news release.
-Besides single-family homes, apartment living will also be an option.
-However, Wildlight will likely take decades to approach complete build out.